Shraavyapa/git-demo/README.md

 # git-demo
-This is my new practice repo
+This is my new practice repo.
+ let do some practice